 Committing Greenmail involves buying a significant number of shares in a target company, threatening a hostile takeover, and then using the threat to force the target company to buy back the shares at a higher price.
-Similar to blackmail, which is making threats to establish a benefit, greenmail is money that is paid to another company to prevent aggressive behavior (i.e. an unwanted takeover).
+Similar to blackmail, greenmail is money that is paid to another company to prevent aggressive behavior (i.e., an unwanted takeover).

 How Does Greenmail Work?